 School membership standards

-CIS member schools are required to meet the CIS core membership standards.
-As part of the membership application process, rubrics are provided with further details about the standards.
+CIS member schools are measured against the CIS core membership standards.
+As part of the membership application process, rubrics with criteria for each standard are provided with further details about the standards.

 For schools wishing to pursue CIS International Accreditation, the accreditation process will help you understand how to go even further with all accreditation standards.

 Core standards for CIS Membership:

 School purpose and direction

 - The school’s purpose, direction and decision-making is guided by clear Guiding Statements that are appropriate for the needs of all constituent groups.

 - The school’s Guiding Statements conform to the CIS Code of Ethics.